-At Nottingham I teach and research in a number of areas relating to Hebrew Bible/Old Testament, including the introduction to the Hebrew Bible/Old Testament for first year students and upper level modules on Hebrew Bible/Old Testament ethics and on prophets and prophecy, as well as Hebrew language and exegesis.
-More information about these modules may be found via the Teaching and Learning tab above.
+At Nottingham I have taught and researched in a number of areas relating to Hebrew Bible/Old Testament, including the introduction to the Hebrew Bible/Old Testament for first year students and upper level modules on Hebrew Bible/Old Testament ethics and on prophets and prophecy, as well as Hebrew language and exegesis.
+These modules are currently being taught by Cat Quine.

 A native Californian, I did my first degree at Scripps College in Claremont, Ca., focusing mainly on twentieth century theology and ethics, then moved to Oxford to pursue ethics in the Hebrew Bible/Old Testament under the supervision of John Barton.
 Before coming to Nottingham I held research fellowships at Fitzwilliam College, Cambridge and Keble College, Oxford; more recently, my work has been supported by visiting scholarships at St John's College, Oxford and the Gladstone Library in Wales, as well as by the Alexander von Humboldt Stiftung/Foundation.
 I will spend 2018 in Cambridge as the S.A.
 Cook Bye-Fellow at Gonville and Caius College, upon the completion of which I will be returning to California to take up the David Allan Hubbard Chair of Old Testament at Fuller Theological Seminary.

 My research focuses on the intersection of theology, ethics, and community identities, with a historical focus on the social and intellectual world of ancient Israel and a contemporary interest in the relevance of this work for twenty-first century ethics.
 I am especially interested in integrating insights from other disciplines, such as anthropology, refugee studies, and postcolonial theory, into biblical studies.
 This has, thus far, led to monographs examining the intersection between creation theology and ethics in the conduct of war (War and Ethics), the social context of Deuteronomy's distinctively Israelite ethics (The Making of Israel), and the relationship between Deuteronomy's emphasis on exclusive loyalty to Yhwh and Assyrian loyalty oaths (Israel and the Assyrians).
 My current project is aimed at understanding the multiple names by which the biblical texts refer to the people of God, focusing in the first instance on how the destruction of Jerusalem by the Babylonians affected what it meant to be 'Israel' and 'Judah'.
 I also have interests in Genesis, the Psalms, and the prophets.

-I also direct the Centre for Bible, Ethics and Theology, which aims to bring together biblical and historical scholars with systematic and philosophical theologians to address contemporary issues in theology and religious studies.
-We have a regular programme of workshops and events bringing together scholars and members of the public, including most recently a day conference on forced migration and the book of Jeremiah.
+I direct the Centre for Bible, Ethics and Theology, which aims to bring together biblical and historical scholars with systematic and philosophical theologians to address contemporary issues in theology and religious studies.
+We have a regular programme of workshops and events bringing together scholars and members of the public, including most recently a day conference on Illness, Wellness and the Book of Psalms.

 Building on my work in The Making of Israel, my current research concerns the relationship between Israel and Judah, trying to understand the way that the biblical texts speak to and about these two… read more